 For Good PGH was born of the idea that our region is full of generous, caring residents who want to do good for others, but sometimes don't know where to start.
 In addition to our own initiatives, we will facilitate partnerships between companies, nonprofits and individuals who want to do good in their communities.
 We know that small acts can go a long way towards making someone's day, week, or even year, and can inspire much larger acts beyond anything that could have been anticipated.

 During these tense and very charged times this concept might sound naive, and maybe it is, but we believe that there has never been a better time to reach out and do something positive for someone else.
 We hope you'll join us.

 Who Are We?

-From 9-5, Kristen Michaels, a Pittsburgh native, serves as the Executive Director of the Congress of Neighboring Communities (CONNECT), where she works to bring elected and appointed officials from the City of Pittsburgh and its 40 neighboring municipalities together to collaborate on common policy issues.
-She moonlights as the co-founder of For Good PGH, a non-profit that works to advocate inclusion and inspire kindness through its own unique initiatives and by facilitating partnerships.
+Kristen Michaels, a Pittsburgh native, serves as the Director of For Good PGH, a non-profit that works to advocate inclusion and inspire kindness through its own unique initiatives and by facilitating partnerships.
+She previously served as the Executive Director of the Congress of Neighboring Communities (CONNECT), where she worked to bring elected and appointed officials from the City of Pittsburgh and its 40 neighboring municipalities together to collaborate on common policy issues.
 Kristen is co-founder of Free Store Wilkinsburg, in Wilkinsburg, PA that serves neighbors in need, and is a freelance writer.
 Earlier in her career, she held management positions in marketing and public relations.
 Kristen was recently named one of The Incline’s under 40 Community Leaders.
-She's a proud mother of two daughters, two rescue dogs, and a guinea pig named Fluffy Puppy.
+She's a proud mother of two daughters, two rescue dogs, and a guinea pig.